sharetribe/example-processes/README.md

 ### default-booking:

-This is the default process that is created in our backend for new test marketplaces and used for bookings.
+This is a default process that is created in our backend for new test marketplaces and used for bookings.

-When used in **Sharetribe Web Template** ([web-template](https://github.com/sharetribe/web-template/)) customizing [pricing](https://www.sharetribe.com/docs/concepts/pricing/) can be done within the template by utilizing [privileged transitions](https://www.sharetribe.com/docs/concepts/privileged-transitions/).
+When used in **Sharetribe Web Template** ([web-template](https://github.com/sharetribe/web-template/)) customizing [pricing](https://www.sharetribe.com/docs/concepts/pricing/) can be done within the template by using [privileged transitions](https://www.sharetribe.com/docs/concepts/privileged-transitions/).

 ![default-booking](./default-booking.png)

 ### default-purchase:

-This is the default process that is created in our backend for new test marketplaces and used for purchases.
+This is a default process that is created in our backend for new test marketplaces and used for purchases.
 It is a transaction process designed for product selling with shipping or pickup, and it uses the Sharetribe stock management features.

-When used in **Sharetribe Web Template** ([web-template](https://github.com/sharetribe/web-template/)) customizing [pricing](https://www.sharetribe.com/docs/concepts/pricing/) can be done within the template by utilizing [privileged transitions](https://www.sharetribe.com/docs/concepts/privileged-transitions/).
+When used in **Sharetribe Web Template** ([web-template](https://github.com/sharetribe/web-template/)) customizing [pricing](https://www.sharetribe.com/docs/concepts/pricing/) can be done within the template by using [privileged transitions](https://www.sharetribe.com/docs/concepts/privileged-transitions/).

 ![default-purchase](./default-purchase.png)

 ### default-inquiry:

-This is the default process that is created in our backend for new test marketplaces and used for free messaging.
+This is a default process that is created in our backend for new test marketplaces and used for free messaging.
 Its only function is to start a transaction so participants can send messages within the context of that transaction.
 The process does not use any payment, booking, or stock features.

 ![default-inquiry](./default-inquiry.png)

 ### default-negotiation:

-This is the default process that is created in our backend for new test marketplaces and used for price negotiation.
+This is a default process that is created in our backend for new test marketplaces and used for price negotiation.
 The process supports transactions initiated by both the provider and the customer.
 This means it enables both a regular or forward marketplace flow, where the